 11. Mycotrol

-This version of Beauveria bassiana is a liquid formula that you can apply to your garden.
+This version of Beauveria bassiana is a liquid formula that can be applied to your garden.
 It can help control weevils.

-Mycotrol helps control pests at all life cycle stages.
+Mycotrol helps control pests at all stages of their life cycle.
 It works before new adults mature and start chewing on your plants.

 12. BioCeres WP

-This is another multi-functional product containing Beauveria bassiana.
-BioCeres WP can be used on all types of weevils, including root weevils, rice weevils, and black vine weevil grubs.
+BioCeres WP is another multi-functional product containing Beauveria bassiana.
+It can be used on all types of weevils, including root weevils, rice weevils, and black vine weevil grubs.

 It also works great against beetles and borers.
 It will kill these pests in 7 to 14 days.